Jump to:

 - Combine.
 In a small bowl combine all the ingredients and gently mix with a spoon.
 Set the salsa aside for 20 to 30 minutes before serving.
 The flavors will marry and the texture of the onions will soften from the salt and vinegar.

-This vibrant green condiment can add fresh depth and a flavor zing to a variety of dishes – from very simple to ones that already have a medley of flavors going on.
+A few tablespoons of this vibrant green condiment can add fresh depth and a flavor zing to a variety of dishes - from very simple to ones that already have a medley of flavors going on.
 Try it with:

 - poached salmon or other oily fish